What is the Topic Explorer?

 Once you have a topic or topics in hand, you can dig further into the data sets.

 Next to each topic is a dropdown menu.
-Clicking on this will enable you to view the larger content and question collections for this topic in our database (Access to the Question Analyzer is currently available on our Plus, Large, and Enterprise plans).
+Clicking on this will enable you to start a new search for your topic in a different section of BuzzSumo.

 For more insights into best practices and research strategies, check out our guide on How to Conduct Content Research.